Tropicao/ubt_buzzer/README.md

 ## Buzzer network configuration
 The project has a default network configuration applied, which can be tuned if needed.
 You can edit the network configuration by executing `idf.py menuconfig`, then selecting the "Buzzer configuration" menu.

-## IDE configuration
-The project has a basic Visual Studio code configuration, enable to Vscode "tasks" :
-* build
-* flash
-Moreover, Intellisense is able to resolve ESP IDF symbols if your ESP IDF SK is at the same level than the project.
-You can edit ESP IDF path in `.vscode/c_cpp_properties.json` if you want to set another path.